February retail sales up 0.6%, yet fissures emerge in what has been a driving force for US economy

 “February retail sales provide further proof that spending on discretionary goods in 2024 is likely to be soft following several years of strong growth and as consumer health – albeit still relatively strong – is somewhat weighed down by inflation and reduced savings," said David Silverman, senior director at Fitch Ratings.

-The report also reflects an ongoing shift away from goods, and more toward services.
+The report also reflects an ongoing spending shift away from goods toward services.
 The snapshot offers only a partial look at consumer spending and doesn’t include many services, including travel and hotel lodges.
-But the lone services category— restaurants — registered an uptick.
+But the lone services category - restaurants - registered an uptick of 0.4%.

 “Elevated interest rates, an uptick in energy costs, and persistent discomfort with price levels continue to push consumers to make trade-offs with budgeting, with goods categories increasingly overlooked in favor of services spending,” said Kayla Bruun, senior economist at Morning Consult, a data intelligence firm.

 Business at department stores fell 0.2%, while clothing and accessory stores posted a 0.5% drop.
 Furniture and home furnishings stores had a 1.1% decline.
 Online sales showed a rare decline of 0.1%.
-But electronics and appliance stores had a solid 1.5% increase.
+Electronics and appliance stores had a solid 1.5% increase.

-Household spending is being fueled by a strong jobs market and rising wages.
-But spending has become choppy in the face of rising credit costs and higher prices.
+A strong jobs market and rising wages have fueled household spending, which also has become choppy in the face of rising credit costs and higher prices.

 America's employers continued to hire in February, adding a surprising 275,000 jobs, underscoring the U.S. economy's resilience despite efforts of the U.S. Federal Reserve to knock down inflation by slowing spending.